markqvist/Reticulum/docs/source/whatis.rst

 acknowledgements and more.

-From a users perspective, Reticulum allows the creation of applications that respect and empower the autonomy and sovereignity of communities and individuals.
+From a users perspective, Reticulum allows the creation of applications that respect and empower the autonomy and sovereignty of communities and individuals.
 Reticulum enables secure digital communication that cannot be subjected to outside control, manipulation or censorship.

-Reticulum enables the construction of planetary-scale networks, without the need for hierarchichal or beaureucratical structures to control or manage them, while still allowing individuals and communities full sovereignity over their own network segments.
+Reticulum enables the construction of planetary-scale networks, without the need for hierarchichal or beaureucratical structures to control or manage them, while still allowing individuals and communities full sovereignty over their own network segments.

 Reticulum is a complete networking stack, and does not need IP or higher layers, although it is easy to utilise IP (with TCP or UDP) as the underlying